glyched/glyched/README.md

-- 👋 Hi, I’m @glyched
-- 👀 I’m interested in python, cyber security
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on n/a
-- 📫 How to reach me  007_glyched@protonmail.com

---->
+hey, im glych, im currently 13 years old, im wanting to get into cyber security and am currently learning python and doing random projects, ill try to post some of my projects on here